MUSA-620-Spring-2018/course-materials/README.md

 #### SOFTWARE

 This course relies on use of the R Statistical Package in conjunction with Shiny and other associated extensions.
+For some geospatial topics, we will also use QGIS.